 name type description id int The globally unique ID for the comment. bug_id int The ID of the bug that this comment is on. at- int If the comment was made on an attachment, this will be the ID of that attachment.
 Otherwise it will tach- be null. ment_i d count int The number of the comment local to the bug.
-The Description is 0, comments start with 1. text string The body of the comment, including any special text (such as "this bug was marked as a duplicate of"). raw_tex xtstring The body of the comment without any special additional text. cre- string The login name of the comment's author. ator time date- The time (in Bugzilla's timezone) that the comment was added. time cre- date- This is exactly same as the time key.
-Use this field instead of time for consistency with other ation_ti in tie ne methods including Get Bug and Get Attachment.
+The Description is 0, comments start with 1. text string The actual text of the comment. cre- string The login name of the comment's author. ator time date- The time (in Bugzilla's timezone) that the comment was added. time cre- date- This is exactly same as the time key.
+Use this field instead of time for consistency with other ation_t intiene methods including Get Bug and Get Attachment.
 For compatibility, time is still usable.
-However, please note that time may be deprecated and removed in a future release. is_priva is_privateooleantrue if this comment is private (only visible to a certain group called the "insidergroup"), false otherwise. is_marl kolowahe atrue if this comment is markdown. false if this comment is plaintext.
+However, please note that time may be deprecated and removed in a future release. is_priv at e oole ant rue if this comment is private (only visible to a certain group called the "insidergroup"), false otherwise.